yousty/event_store_client/README.md

 2. Create Issue
 3. Create PR ;)

+### Publishing new version

+1. Push commit with updated `version.rb` file to the `release` branch.
+The new version will be automatically pushed to [rubygems](https://rubygems.org).
+2. Create release on github including change log.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).